mftira/erasmus-survival-kit/README.md

 ### Common Issues
 1. **Firebase not working**: Check console for errors, verify config is correct
-2. **Authentication failing**: Ensure domains are authorized in Firebase
+2. **Authentication failing**: Ensure user accounts are created in Firebase
 3. **Database not loading**: Check Firestore rules and user permissions
-4. **Upload not working**: Verify Storage rules and Firebase Storage is enabled

 ### Debug Mode
 Open browser developer tools (F12) and check the Console tab for error messages.